yuvalmGS/gigaspaces-wiki-jekyll/xap100net/indexing-unique.markdown

 {% endtabcontent%}
 {% endinittab%}

-# Limitations
+# Consideations

-*	Supported only for ALL_IN_CACHE cache policy, not supported for LRU and other evict able cache policies
+*	Supported only with `ALL_IN_CACHE` cache policy, not supported with LRU and other evict able cache policies
 *	Not supported for local-cache/local-view since its only per-partition enforcement
 *	Currently not supported for dynamic (on-the-fly) indices.